Priest Drive/Washington station

-Priest Drive/Washington station, also known as Papago Park Center, is a light rail station on the A Line of the Valley Metro Rail system in Tempe, Arizona, United States.
-Eastbound trains start their service from this station in morning.
+Priest Drive/Washington station, also known as Papago Park Center, is a light rail station on the A Line of the Valley Metro Rail & Streetcar system in Tempe, Arizona, United States.
+The station consists of one island platform in the median of Washington Street to the east of Priest Drive.
+Some early-morning and late-night trains start and end their service to and from Gilbert Road/Main Street station here, respectively.